mojaloop/helm/README.md

     e.g. `helm --namespace mojaloop install dev ./centralledger`

-2. Deploy mojaloop componenets
+2. Deploy the Mojaloop chart

-    *Warning: This will deploy all core Mojaloop charts.*
+    *Warning: This will deploy all core Mojaloop charts with default backends.
+See [#deploying-backends](#deploying-backends) on how to disabled the default backends and deploy them using the [example-mojaloop-backend/README.md](./example-mojaloop-backend/README.md) Helm chart.*

     - `helm --namespace <namespace> install <release_name> mojaloop`